ombulabs/blog/_posts/2020-01-13-gemifying-your-styleguide.markdown

 end
 ```

-By default the gem is created as a module, but we need to turn into an engine, because we need to be able to integrate the gem code into any Rails application.
-In case you want to understand more about Rails engine, check [this link](https://guides.rubyonrails.org/engines.html).
+By default the gem is created as a module but we need to turn it into an engine, because we need to be able to integrate the gem code into any Rails application.
+In case you want to understand more about the Rails engine, check [this link](https://guides.rubyonrails.org/engines.html).

 So, let's change the `lib/ombulabs-styleguide.rb`